ericmj/workshop/lab3/README.md

   1. Implement the `leave/2` function.
 Raise an error if the user leaving was not previously a member of the function.

-  2. Implement the `new_message/4` function.
+  2. Implement the `send_message/4` function.
 A message is a tuple of a username, message contents pair.

+  3. Implement the `broadcast_message/4` function.
+It should broadcast a message to all members of the chat.

-  3. Implement the function `messages_to_user/2`.
+  4. Implement the function `messages_to_user/2`.
 Return all messages sent to the given user.

-  3. Implement the function `messages_from_user/2`.
+  5. Implement the function `messages_from_user/2`.
 Return all messages authored by the given user.
 TIP: A map is enumerable and take a look at the `Enum.flat_map/2` function and `for` comprehensions.